python-geeks/Automation-scripts/ppt2video/README.md

 # PPT TO VIDEO CONVERTOR
-This automates script can be used on Windows to convert Power Point Presentation slides into mp4 video format using win32com.client.
+This automated script can be used on Windows to convert Power Point Presentation slides into mp4 video format using win32com.client.
-For other systems it would require to use Python2.7 version to be able to install pypiwin32/pywin32 cause of the syntax of incompatibility.
+For other systems it would require to use Python2.7 version to be able to install pypiwin32/pywin32 cause of the syntax incompatibility with Python3.

 ## Virtual environment